Bercik1337/rt-auto-install/README.md

 	wget https://raw.githubusercontent.com/MarkusLange/rt-auto-install/master/Rt-Install-minimal-apache2_ngnix_lighttpd_prc-socket.bash

 ## To-Do ##
-* Add Wiki to explain what and why is something is done (only someone is interested)
+* Add Wiki to explain what is, and why something is done (only someone is interested)
 * remove the SCGI code from the scrip is atm. deactivated
 * remove other commented out parts from the script to clean it update
 * put some effort in a wider testbase rewriting was done on debian 12.5 only (with countless VMs)